Menu Close

 Loaded question!
 And very spoilery, too, I might add!
 Their relationship is rife with secrets, particularly on Will’s part.
 Stress?
 There’s a whole whackload of that too.
 But commitment and loyalty do slowly grow between them.
 (I refuse to answer that last question about death.
 One day you may get a chance to read Blood Rose, and then you can see for yourself.)

 5. List 5 “food quirks” they know about each other.
-(Ex: how they take their coffee, if they’re allergic to something, etc
+(Ex: how they take their coffee, if they’re allergic to something, etc….and feel free to mention other non-food quirks!)

 Will knows that she glows when she’s excited.
 He knows her well enough to realize at a certain point in the story that when she stops wearing the old-fashioned gowns he provided her, and instead wears the jeans and sweater in which she arrived, that she’s planning to leave.
 He’s good at reading her emotions and the underlying thoughts behind them.
 One thing he does not know is that she prefers her fried eggs hard, not runny.